sentryco/NetTime/readme.md

 > [!TIP]
 > Remember to check the documentation and the community around these libraries to ensure they fit your needs and are actively maintained.

-## Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) for details.

-## License

-NetTime is released under the MIT License.
-See [LICENSE](LICENSE) for details.

 ## Todo:
 - Do more exploration into side-effects